Thursday’s Transactions, Writethru | Federal News Network

 |National Football League

 CHICAGO BEARS — Signed WR Rodney Adams.
-Placed DB Artie Burns on the IL.
+Placed DB Artie Burns on the injured reserve.

 DETROIT LIONS — Signed RB Wes Hills and WR Chris Lacy.
-Placed DT Jashon Cornell on the IL.
+Placed DT Jashon Cornell on the injured reserve.
 Waived FB Luke Sellers.

 SAN FRANCISCO 49ERS — Signed WR Jaron Brown, S Johnathan Cyprien and OL Hroniss Grasu to one-year contracts.
 Signed DB Evan Foster to a three-year deal.
-Placed WR Jalen Hurd on the IL.
+Placed WR Jalen Hurd on the injured reserve.
 Waived DeMarkus Acy and LB Jonas Griffith.

-TENNESSEE TITANS — Moved DL Jack Crawford to the active roster from the Reserve-Covid list.
+TENNESSEE TITANS — Moved DL Jack Crawford to the active roster from the reserve-COVID-19 list.

 |HOCKEY